Frieda Schiff Warburg: Life

 A patron of the arts, Warburg gifted paintings and etchings to the Metropolitan Museum of Art, Vassar College, the Library of Congress, the National Gallery of Art, the New York Public Library, the Morgan Library, the Mannes College of Music, the Brooklyn Institute of Arts and Science, the Boston Museum of Fine Arts, the Springfield Museum of Fine Arts, Princeton University, New York University, and the Harvard Art Museums.
 In 1945, she received an honorary Doctor of Humane Letters degree from Hebrew Union College and an honorary L.H.D. degree from the Jewish Theological Seminary, making the first woman to receive an honorary degree from the latter school.
 In 1952, the Palestine Economic Corporation named her one of the six American builders of Israel.
 In 1956, the Joint Distribution Committee named a home for the aged in Netanya, Israel after her.
 She was affiliated with Congregation Emanu-El, politically a Democrat, and a member of the Century Club and the Women's City Club.

 In 1895, Warburg married banker and philanthropist Felix M. Warburg of the Warburg family, who became senior partner of her father and grandfather's firm Kuhn, Loeb & Co.
 Their children were banker Frederick Marcus, cellist Gerald Felix, banker Paul Felix, and philanthropist Edward Mortimer Morris.
 She also had a daughter Carola, who married Edward M. Rothschild.

+In 1956, she donated the 150 acres of her Woodlands estate to the Greenburgh Central 8 school district, forming the school district known today as the Greenburgh Central School District (formerly Greenburgh Central 7).

 Warburg died at her home at Meadow Farm on her former estate in Woodlands in White Plains on September 14, 1958.